Abbilaash/Richie2.com/README.md

 ## Should have clearly defined header & footer sections.
 - [ ] A simple one-page layout is a good start.
 As long as the general layout is easy to replicate across pages.
 - [ ] Page should load without requiring JavaScript to display.
 Please use CSS features instead of JavaScript.
+[Good idea to design with JavaScript disabled in your browser.]
 - [ ] Site should look the same on Safari, Chrome, and Firefox.
 (Don't care about IE.)
 - [ ] The FB/GitHub/external-link buttons should target a new tab for loading the page.